ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 Frequently Asked Questions

 Does comprehensive insurance cover ADAS windshield calibration?
 Yes, in most cases.
 When a windshield is replaced under a comprehensive claim — due to rock chips, hail, or vandalism — ADAS calibration is typically covered as part of the repair.
 If you have a full glass endorsement on your policy, you may owe nothing out of pocket.
-However, you should confirm coverage with your insurer before the shop begins work, as not all policies automatically include calibration without documentation.
+However, you should confirm coverage with your insurer before the shop begins work, as not all policies automatically include calibration without proper OEM documentation.

 Compare Car Insurance Rates in Ohio